migalha212/Tenebris/docs/README.md

 - **Boundaries**: The arena has defined boundaries that limit movement, ensuring that combat stays within a controlled space.
 These boundaries are defined by walls that block passage.
 - **Interactive Elements**: The arena features interactive elements such as breakable walls, sandbags, and spikes, each impacting gameplay differently.
 These elements can be used to block enemies, gain tactical advantages, or even cause harm to those who come into contact with them.
 - **Progressive Arenas**: The game features multiple arenas, each with its own unique layout and challenges.
 As players progress through the game, they will encounter increasingly difficult arenas, with more complex layouts and stronger enemies, pushing their skills to the limit.

-## Features Planned to be Implemented

-### Pause Menu

-This menu can be opened while in-game.
-It lets you pause your game and gives you some options such as:

-- **Continue** : Unpauses the game.
-- **Restart Level** : Reloads the current level.
-- **Statistics** : Displays informations such as kills, deaths, levels completed, etc. of the current session.
-- **Back to Main Menu** : Goes to Main Menu.

-### Statistics Menu
-This menu allows the player to view their game statistics, such as kills, deaths, levels completed, etc. of the session currently loaded.
-The only available option in this menu is to return to the previous menu.

 ### Player Movement
 The player will be able to move (using the arrow keys), shoot (Space bar).
 Also, the player's movement animations wiil be different according to the player's current action.